olagajda/bhagaskara-website/README.md

 # bhagaskara-website
-A responsive website with an one-page layout
+(Coder's Lab Course) A responsive website with an one-page layout